ariesArch/saya-web/README.md

 The Production version is deployed on AWS EC2 (used nginx and pm2) - https://saya.education

 Please contact Binary Team for the Credentials of the Production Server

+In order to switch from development mode to production mode, in `.env` file, change NEXT_PUBLIC_ENVIRONMENT from `development` to `production` and vice vera